 frustrated by their perceived inability to apply specific aromas to particular whiskies.

 With this in mind Scent and Aroma Technology systems (SATS) was one of the stands I'd made a note to visit at 2010's London International Wine Fair.
-I was interested in the aroma phial kits the company had developed, particularly in the Whisky field, as The Tasting Quarter uses wine versions of these kits (albeit from a different supplier) in our wine tasting events.
+I was interested in the aroma phial kits the company had developed, particularly in the whisky field (available here

 So what are aroma phial kits?
 Well, a number exist on the market, but the basic premise is the same; each kit contains reference aromas associated with the subject they are focused on (e.g. wine, whisky, coffee).
 In the case of wine for instance, reference aromas could include popular wine related scents like grapefruit, melon or raspberry.
 In the case of Whisky, caramel, peaty or smoky - and so on for each subject matter.